About Betsy Todd, MPH, RN

 The WHO notes that all of these cases are epidemiologically linked to the index case.
 That is, there is no evidence that a new “reservoir” of MERS virus has suddenly surfaced in South Korea—all cases thus far stem from the Korean traveler who acquired his infection while visiting the Arabian Peninsula.

 This is the largest outbreak of MERS so far outside of the Middle East, and therefore a reason for some concern.
-However, person-to-person transmission of MERS is not new, and there has as yet […]
+However, person-to-person transmission of MERS is not new, and there has as yet been no […]

 A Nurse Epidemiologist’s Notes on Issues Raised by a Recent Death from Lassa Fever